↑

 Step 1: Melt chocolate in the microwave (2 MINUTES at the most).

-Step 2: Stir just under a half of a cup boiling water into it (1 MINUTE).
+Step 2: Stir just under a half of a cup boiling water into the melted chocolate (1 MINUTE).
 It goes stiff and grainy when you first start adding the water.
 Don’t worry!
 Just keep stirring until smooth.

 Step 3: Whisk in just under a half of a cup double cream (about HALF A MINUTE).